 The Thanksgiving Holiday is often a gift of time for myself and many of my friends.
 A chance to take some extended time in a place for more than just an overnight.

 As with last year, my friend Markhamm and I would be going to Utah.
 This year was going to be a slightly different trip.
 With some vacation time to burn, I’d be gone for ten days in this glorious area.
-Markhamm would join me for four, I’d be solo for three and then a past partner would join me of the reminder of the time out there.
-Alas, due to blizzard conditions over the high passes on I-70, I’d end up cutting my trip a little short and join a past partner in Colorado for the Thanksgiving holiday.
+Markhamm would join me for four, I’d be solo for three and then someone would join me of the reminder of the time out there.
+Alas, due to blizzard conditions over the high passes on I-70, I’d end up cutting my trip a little short and join someone in Colorado for the Thanksgiving holiday.

 Still, four days in Utah ain’t the worse way to spend some time. 🙂